anypossiblew/hcp-cf-digital-account/yaas-oauth2-client/README.md

 * Exec `npm install`

-* Change the login URL of YaaS in file 'src/app/login/login.html'
+* Change the login URL of YaaS in file 'src/app/login/implicit-grant.html'

+* Change the credentials of YaaS client in file 'src/app/login/client-credentials.js'

+* Change the credentials of YaaS client in file 'src/app/login/password-credentials.js'

 * Change the cf application name in file 'manifest.yml'